 Feline Lower Urinary Tract Disease

-Feline lower urinary tract disease (FLUTD), also known as feline urinary disease, is a collection of conditions that affect the urinary system of a cat.
+FLUTD in cats (Feline lower urinary tract disease) also known as feline urinary disease, is a collection of conditions that affect the urinary system of a cat.
 That’s a really long science-ese definition, but it boils down to this; FLUTD causes your cat to have trouble peeing.
 It can be uncomfortable or even life threatening, so it’s important to know how to recognize it.

 How do you know if your cat has feline urinary disease?

 It pays to watch your cat and be familiar with their habits.
 A cat that has feline urinary disease, or FLUTD, may

 - strain to urinate but produce very little pee

 - appear to be in pain when urinating

 - pee outside the litter box, often on a smooth, cool surface